 - Timing.
 The respondents have more time to prepare their annual and census reports than they do for their monthly reports.
 The annual and census responses are requested at a time when many firms have already compiled audited book figures for their own use.
 The timing of the annual survey is such that we are also able to obtain independent verification of the reported data from such sources as a company's annual report.
-On the other hand, respondents to the monthly survey have just a few weeks to provide reports of their sales and end-of-month inventories.
-Sometimes these reports are based on incomplete or unaudited records and may include estimates made by respondents to represent their understanding of their business. - Sample Size.
-As described in more detail in the Technical Documentation section of this report, the estimates derived from the annual survey are based on a sample that is much larger than the samples used to produce the monthly sales or inventory estimates.
-Furthermore, the monthly inventory estimates are based on a sample with fewer units than the sample used to produce the monthly sales estimates. - Response.
+On the other hand, respondents to the monthly survey have just a few weeks to provide reports of their sales and end-ofmonth inventories.
+Sometimes these reports are based on incomplete or unaudited records and may include estimates made by respondents to represent their understanding of their business. - Sampling.
+As described in more detail in the Technical Documentation section of this report, the estimates derived from the annual survey are based on a sample that is much larger than the samples used to produce the monthly sales or inventory estimates. - Response.
 The annual estimates are based on more reported data than are the monthly estimates.
 The response to the ARTS is required by law.
-This requirement results in a dollar volume response rate for sales above 94 percent.
+This requirement results in a dollar volume response rate of 93 percent for sales and 92 percent for inventories.
 The response to our monthly survey is not mandatory.
 The dollar volume response rates for the monthly surveys are usually around 78 percent for sales and 72 percent for inventories.
 The sales and inventories for the nonresponding retailers are accounted for by an imputation process.
 This process on the monthly surveys assumes that nonresponding firms have trends similar to the responding firms in their respective kinds of business.